 For these types of alerts, you would say to him "No" or another word you choose to use consistently for this particular training and walk away without giving a reward.

-If you do not do this and do it consistently, you will encourage his barking at everything.
+If you do not do this and do it consistently, you will encourage him to bark at everything.

-It will likely take a little time for your dog to understand what it is he is receiving praise and rewards for, but your Shih Tzu is smart and will eventually get it.
+It will likely take a little time for your dog to understand what he is receiving praise and rewards for, but your Shih Tzu is wise and will eventually get it.

 Don't give up.
 With patience, he will begin only alerting you when it's needed.

-You may find that he may still bark at a random squirrel or a cat or even a family member for his own pleasure.
+You may find that he may still bark at a random squirrel, cat, or even a family member for his own pleasure.

-But it will be a different sound than when he's trying to alert you to something suspicious.
+But it will be different than when he's trying to alert you to something suspicious.

 To help speed up the process of teaching him what to alert on and what not to alert on, enlist the help of friends and neighbors.

 For example, if you want your dog to bark at someone peeping in your windows, ask a friend to help by looking in your window.

 Then have your friend try to open the window while making some noise to draw your dogs' attention to them.